 Feore Family Lecture on Jesuit Studies

-On October 1, 2019, historian Liam Brockey delivered the fifth annual Feore Family Lecture on Jesuit Studies at Boston College.
+On October 4, 2022, Festo Mkenda, S.J., delivered the sixth annual Feore Family Lecture on Jesuit Studies at Boston College.

-The Institute presented Brockey with the George E. Ganss, S.J., Award in Jesuit Studies to recognize his significant scholarly contributions to the field.
+The Institute presented Mkenda with the George E. Ganss, S.J., Award in Jesuit Studies to recognize his significant scholarly contributions to the field.